skippyr/libtdk/DOCS.md

 ## ❡ Weights

-The library allow you to set terminal text weights, also refered as "foreground brightness".
+The library allows you to set terminal text weights, also refered as "foreground brightness".
 Availabe weight are contained inside of the `Weight` enum class.
-Apply one by using the left shifting operator (`<<`) against an instance of the `std::ostream` class.
+Apply one by using the left shifting operator (`<<`) against an instance of the [`std::ostream`](https://cplusplus.com/reference/ostream/ostream) class.

 Weights are not applied if the standard output and error streams are being redirected or piped.